 Dispersion Compensation for 3P Microscopy

 In a nutshell, the shorter the pulses, the more power is available for the 3P generation.
-If there is not enough pulse energy within a certain (ultrashort) time interval available, the 3P process cannot be started at all.
+If there is not enough pulse energy concentrated within a certain (ultrashort) time interval, the efficiency of the 3P process is drastically reduced.
 An experience that scientists unfortunately have to make again and again if they want to undertake 3P experiments using modified 2P setups.

 Maintaining short pulses in 3P-microscopy is challenging due to two reasons.
 First of all, the signal generation in 3P microscopy is proportional to the inverse square of the pulse width, while the signal generation in 2P microscopy is only proportional to the inverse (hence not square) pulse width.
 To put it simple, this means that very short pulses (i.e. ~ 40 – 70 fs) are necessary to generate sufficient signal.
 Small changes in the pulse width have a big effect on the signal.